-- Delivery of defined Anchor Projects by providing procurement, design management and construction management services on behalf of the Crown. - · Providing programme governance, including risk, cost and schedule management. - · Divestment of Crown-owned land in central Christchurch in a manner which balances a desire to achieve good commercial outcomes against the Crown's regeneration objectives. - · Managing the operational and ownership responsibilities of completed assets before sale or transfer. - Acting in a manner consistent with recovery plans and any regeneration plans.
+- · Delivery of defined Anchor Projects by providing procurement, design management and construction management services on behalf of the Crown. - Providing programme governance, including risk, cost and schedule management. - Divestment of Crown-owned land in central Christchurch in a manner which balances a desire to achieve good commercial outcomes against the Crown's regeneration objectives. - Managing the operational and ownership responsibilities of completed assets before sale or transfer. - · Acting in a manner consistent with recovery plans and any regeneration plans. - Monitoring and funding some of the Canterbury Shovel Ready Projects. - · Undertaking any role, and taking any action, to assist the government with any projects, as agreed between the Company and the Shareholding Ministers from time to time.